brandonroberts/angular/aio/content/getting-started/index.md

 </figure>

-*JAF: Replace with image of this tutorial's final app.
-MUST: Fix sizing and spacing*
+*JAF: Min: Replace image with one that is just the app without component overlays, fix sizing.
+Consider: Replace with final GS Store app*

 {@a intro-tutorial}